For AI agents · x402 protocol

 Permissionless.
 Per-call.
 Settled on-chain in ~2 seconds.
 Pricing in the 402 response.
 No API key dance, no quota dashboard, no human in the loop.

-All four steps are HTTP.
-No SDK is required.
-The protocol is a 402 status code, two headers, and a JSON body.
-An end-to-end agent transaction looks like this:
+Every step is plain HTTP.
+No SDK required.
+The protocol is a 402 status code, a couple of headers, and a JSON body.

 1Discover endpoints and pricing